kharchenkolab/gpsFISH/README.md

 #### System dependencies

-GSL libraries need to be installed.
+GSL libraries need to be installed to use the development version.
 It is inherited from `Rfast`.

 ##### Ubuntu dependencies